 comment 1 Created with Sketch Beta.

-From headache to halo sign: diagnostic tips for the frontline physician
+From headache to halo sign: diagnostic tips for GCA

 10:30am GMT - Comfort break